 Wisconsin Heroin Epidemic: Strategies and Solutions.

 document looks at the increase in heroin use and offers some suggestions on

 are now available for use.

 We have updated all the

-Skill Approval Forms used to include optional skills into the
+Skill Approval Forms to include optional skills in the

 Operational Plan for a service.
-There is now a single page available
+There is now a form for each license

 Active Shooter Guide